Best 5 alternative investments to diversify your portfolio

-If you’d prefer to hone your trading skills before opening a live account, you can open a demo account where you’ll be given virtual funds worth $10,000 to practise with.
+If you’d prefer to hone your trading skills before opening a live account, you can open a demo account where you’ll be given virtual funds worth £10,000 to practise in a risk-free environment.

 With us you can invest in forex through currency exchange-traded funds (ETFs).
 These are managed funds with a basket of currencies that you can invest in to get exposure to changing exchange rates.
 Currency ETFs can diversify your portfolio from traditional investments and can be used to hedge against macroeconomic conditions.

-If you prefer to trade forex above investing in it, you can use our leveraged CFDs derivative product.
+If you prefer to trade forex above investing in it, you can use our leveraged derivative products, spread bets and CFDs.
 We offer over 80 currency pairs – from majors like GBP/USD, to exotics such as HUF/EUR.

-While leveraged products like CFDs increases your exposure to the underlying asset at a fraction of cost, they will amplify your losses more than your initial deposit.
+While leveraged products like spread bets and CFDs increase your exposure to the underlying asset at a fraction of cost, they will amplify your losses more than your initial deposit.
 Remember to manage your risk carefully.